Reducing Total Cost of Ownership Throughout the Product Life Cycle

 Industries that are likely to or already are pursuing the advantages of on-demand manufacturing as a TCO production solution, particularly for low-volume production, include medical device, automotive, lighting, and aerospace.
 In the medical device world, that would include both large corporations and the startups that service them, Donohue said.
 Small, innovative design shops working with a variety of industries also are turning to on-demand manufacturing for prototyping and production.

 “It is certainly a hot area now,” Donohue said of manufacturing on demand.
 “Companies are trying to figure out how to plug-and-play this in.
-It’s a pretty exciting area, particularly with the emphasis on trying to develop more manufacturing in the United States.
-This is one of the growth areas.
-So having people understand what the capabilities are and what the different tradeoffs are is important.”
+It’s a pretty exciting area, having people understand what the capabilities are and what the different tradeoffs are is important.”